culler/macher/README.rst

     This is similar to :code:`install_name_tool -change` except that it does not require that you provide the existing path to be replaced.
 It uses the file name of the dylib to decide whether to do the replacement.

+set_id
+    $ macher [-options] set_id <dylib id> <Mach-O file path>

+    Sets the path in the LC_ID_DYLIB load command to the specified path.
+The LC_ID_DYLIB load command exists only for dylib files.
+When another executable is linked with the dylib, the linker copies the id into an LC_DYLIB command for the executable.